Gitart/Gitart/aboutme.md

 * I will be happy to take part in a joint interesting project
 * I have many interested idea wich want develop in live
 * Contact me to discuss conversation graceful ideas.
 Im always open.
-* I have about 1000 projects in different fields
+* I have about 1000 projects in various fields and a lot of technical capabilities
-* Basically my project is related to web development and Rest API development.
+* Basically my project is related to web development and Rest API development